top of page

 Some guidelines people consider:

-• PAYE payments are capped at the 10 year standard repayment amount, whereas REPAYE payments have no cap.
-Therefore, the more debt you have and the higher your income or expected income, the more likely PAYE is more advantageous than REPAYE.
+• PAYE payments are capped at the 10 year standard repayment amount, whereas SAVE payments have no cap.
+Therefore, the higher your income or expected income, the more likely PAYE is more advantageous than SAVE.

-• If going for PSLF and are single or have a non-working spouse, many use REPAYE while in training then switch to PAYE once income goes up.
+• If going for PSLF and are single or have a non-working spouse, many use SAVE while in training then switch to PAYE once income goes up.

 • Note that there may be an interest capitalization in this case.

-• If you anticipate refinancing your federal loans after training when your discretionary income goes up, weigh the effective rate under REPAYE against the refinance rate.
+• If you anticipate refinancing your federal loans after training when your discretionary income goes up, weigh the effective rate under SAVE against the refinance rate.
 Take the lower one.

-• If not going for PSLF and going to pay the loans off, electing for REPAYE during training may decrease interest accumulation.
+• If not going for PSLF and going to pay the loans off, electing for SAVE during training may decrease interest accumulation.

-• IBR/PAYE may be preferred if there is a high-earning spouse, as filing taxes separately will separate the high-earning spouse’s income from your student loan payment calculation.
+• IBR/PAYE/SAVE may be preferred if there is a high-earning spouse, as filing taxes separately will separate the high-earning spouse’s income from your student loan payment calculation.

-• Monthly payments are 10% of discretionary income, recalculated every year based on your income/family size.
+• Monthly payments are 5% of discretionary income for undergrad and 10% of discretionary income for grad/medical school, recalculated every year based on your income/family size.
+If you have a mix of both, a weighted average between 5%-10% is used.

 • No cap on payments.